fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 });
 ```

-First, we call already familiar `ack`, then we get the selected pipeline from `body.state.values` and call `JenkinsAPI.startJob` to run the specified pipeline.
-Finally, we respond to the user with a link to the started job or report an error.

-Here is the `JenkinsAPI.startJob` implementation, which is a bit tricky:
+The `JenkinsAPI.startJob` function is responsible for triggering the pipeline in Jenkins.
+It sends a **POST** request to the Jenkins `/build` API, which returns a **queue URL** for the job in the `location` header.
+After a brief delay, we send a request to the queue URL to retrieve the **running job URL** from the `queuedJobInfo.executable.url` property:

 ```typescript
 export class JenkinsAPI {